evantwidwell/war-game-refactor/README.md

 ## Part 2 - Implement House Rules

-The base game is very simple.
-We want to give the players the option to mix it up a bit.
-Create a new argument flag to implement the following house rules.
+In your re-factored implementation of the base game with the 'suit up' house rule, implement these other two house rules

 _Only zero or one house rule should be implemented per game_

-### Rule 1 | Suit Up
-- If the same suit is played, they have a 'two card' war, but cards are played from the bottom of the hand
-- This rule is immediately interrupted by the classic 'War'
-### Rule 2 | Color Theory
+### House Rule 2 | Color Theory
 - If the same color is played, players must repeat single card 'war' until they both play that same color combination again
 - Classic 'Wars' do not take effect if the same card of opposite colors is played
-### Rule 3 | Battle "with advantage"
+### House Rule 3 | Battle "with advantage"
 - Occurs when a King and Queen are played at the same time
     - The Queen plays one card
     - The King plays one card